Gary Austin: The Groundlings

 As the buzz about the new company increased, the entertainment industry began to take notice.
 Comedian Lily Tomlin was a regular in the audience, as was Lorne Michaels, and several Groundlings were hired to perform on Lily, the 1975 Emmy Award-winning ABC special.
 Gary was hired to direct portions of the show.
 Later that year, Lorne Michaels, who produced the Tomlin special, asked Groundling Laraine Newman to be a cast member for his new late night comedy series Saturday Night Live.
 He asked Gary to move to New York City to direct the cast and Austin declined in order to continue his work with The Groundlings.
 Before long, membership in the company grew to 90 performers.
 To keep the size of the company down, auditions became required.
 (Phil Hartman, who was then a graphic designer and not an actor, attended that first audition.
 He got in, but because of the stiff competition, it would be over a year before he started performing in the shows).

 As the company grew in numbers and popularity, it was time to move into a new theatre.
 One day while driving home from a workshop, Austin saw a For Rent sign on a building at 7307 Melrose Ave. in West Hollywood and in 1975, the company members rented the empty space and constructed The Groundling Theatre with their own hands.
 Due to building codes, parking restrictions and problems with contracting, it would take four years for the theatre to open to the public.
 In the meantime, the Groundlings continued to perform at various Hollywood locations, including The Improv, The White House (home of Kentucky Fried Theatre) and even the Plantation Dinner Theatre in St. Louis.
 The Groundlings performed on national television on the Merv Griffin Show, on an NBC special and on the then local Regis Philbin Show.
 A year after the theatre opened Austin left the company due to creative and business differences.
 He returned in 1990, to direct the show for a while.

-Other Work
+Other work

 Gary Austin was Artistic Director of The Gary Austin Workshops in Los Angeles, Seattle and Washington DC.
-He worked in New York at Artistic New Directions and at People's Improvisational Theatre.
+He worked in New York City at Artistic New Directions and at People's Improvisational Theatre.
 He wrote two solo shows, "Church" and "Oil," and performed them coast to coast.
 In 2014, he released his album The Traveler which featured both songs and storytelling.

 His final show at The Groundlings was "Gary Austin in Word and Song" in 2016.